 Cigarillos.
-One consequence of the rise in cigarette prices is that it may have shifted some adolescents to less expensive alternatives, like cigarillos (little or small cigars), which are taxed at a lower rate than cigarettes.
-Taking into account this form of smoking of tobacco raises the 30-day prevalence of students smoking tobacco-by about three-fourths among 8th and 10th graders and by more than half among 12th graders-over what it would be if just cigarette smoking were counted.
-It does appear, however, that the prevalence of using small cigars is also in decline, with 9% of 12th graders in 2018 reporting any past-year use, down substantially from 23% in 2010.
-Of note is the fact that the majority of users of small cigars in each grade smoke flavored ones.
+One consequence of the rise in cigarette prices is that it may have shifted some adolescents to less expensive alternatives, like cigarillos (little or small cigars), which had been taxed at a lower rate than cigarettes but were set at the same federal rate of taxation as cigarettes in the 2009 legislation dealing with tobacco products.3 It does appear, however, that the annual prevalence of using small cigars is in decline, with a long-term decline in use of flavored ones by 12th graders from 23% in 2010 to 7.7% in 2019.
+(Insufficient data in 2020.)
+Of note is the fact that the majority of adolescent users of small cigars in each grade smoke flavored ones.

 Hookah.
-Annual prevalence of smoking tobacco using a hookah (water pipe) had been increasing steadily until 2014 among 12th graders (8th and 10th graders are not asked about this practice), reaching 23% in 2014; but use has been declining steadily since, reaching 8% by 2018.
+Annual prevalence of smoking tobacco using a hookah (water pipe) had been increasing steadily until 2014 among 12th graders (8th and 10th graders are not asked about this practice), reaching 23% in 2014; but use has been declining steadily since, by almost thee-quarters as of 2019.
+(The sample size was inadequate to make an estimate for 2020.)

 Smokeless tobacco.
 From the mid-1990s to the early 2000s, smokeless tobacco use declined substantially, but a rebound in use developed from the mid-2000s through 2010.
-Since 2010, prevalence levels have declined modestly in all three grades.
+Since 2010, prevalence levels have declined considerably in all three grades.
 Perceived risk and disapproval appear to have played important roles in the earlier decline in smokeless tobacco use.
-In all three grades, perceived risk and disapproval rose fairly steadily from 1995 through 2004, accompanying the declines in use.
+In all three grades, perceived risk and disapproval rose fairly steadily from 1995 through 2004, accompanied by the declines in use.
 However, there was not much change in use between 2004 and 2010, suggesting that other factors may have led to the increases in smokeless tobacco use during that time interval; perhaps including increased promotion of these products, a proliferation of types of smokeless tobacco products available, and increased restrictions on places where cigarette smoking is permitted.
-The decline in smokeless tobacco use from 2010 through 2017 may be attributable, at least in part, to the 2009 increase in federal taxes on tobacco.
-Perceived risk has not changed appreciably since 2010 at any grade level.
+The decline in smokeless tobacco use since 2010 may be attributable, at least in part, to the 2009 increase in federal taxes on tobacco.
+Perceived risk has been fairly stable since around 2014.

 Snus is a form of smokeless tobacco.
-Its annual prevalence is down considerably from when it was first measured in 2011 (or 2012 in the lower grades) but it showed little change this year.
+Its annual prevalence is down considerably from when it was first measured in 2011 (or 2012 in the lower grades).
+It declined significantly in 2019 at 12th grade from 4.7% to 2.7% (ss).
+In 2012 it was 7.9%.
+(Insufficient 12th grade data for estimates in 2020.)